zankplus/map-rotator/README.md

 0x5B	Integer		Number of times the map has been saved (starts at 02)
 ```

 Note that some of these values may be absent.
 Notably, map width and height are only stored in the data if their values differ from the default 20 and 15 (respectively).
 If RM2K reads a map file and these values are absent, it assumes these default values.
 Similarly, if the map is saved with the first tileset listed in the database, the value of `0x01` is implicit and the item is omitted.
-Note also that some map information appears to not be stored in the map file at all.
-The map name and the encounters BGM, battle background, teleport, escape, and save sections of the map properties window don't seem to store information in the .lmu file.
+Note also that some map information is not stored in the map file at all.
+The map name and the encounters, BGM, battle background, teleport, escape, and save sections of the map properties window are stored in RPG_RT.lmt per [EasyRPG Wiki](https://wiki.easyrpg.org/development/data-structure-reference/lcfmaptree).

 Integer values are read as VLQs.
 Booleans are read the same way as integers, but (as is standard) only take the values 0 (false) and true (1).
 I haven't played with strings at all but they appear to be a series of ASCII characters with no extra metadata attached.
 For example, the data item `20 07 43 6F 73 6D 7F 73 31`, representing the map's chosen parallax background graphic, has the ID `20` and size `07`, with the next 7 values representing the text `Cosmos1` (the name of the graphic, minus its filename extension) in ASCII.
 That's the whole data item.